Amsterdam/design-system/documentation/storybook.md

 We write our documentation in English, the stories are Dutch.

 ## Best practices for controls

+Controls are automatically generated based on the component’s typing.
+If you want to document native HTML attributes, you can use [`argTypes`](https://storybook.js.org/docs/api/arg-types).
+You can also use `argTypes` to override the automatically generated controls.
+Be sure to follow these guidelines when you do:

 1. For props offering five options or less, use radio buttons rather than a select.
    This makes it easier to compare the options.